Wangska/Tonacao-fullstack/README.md

 ### Deploy on Coolify
 - Add a PHP runtime (Nginx + PHP-FPM image or Apache + PHP)
-- Set project root to the repository root; web root to `public`
+- Set project root to the repository root; web root to repo root (index.php at root)
 - Configure environment variables as above
 - Ensure database is reachable and schema applied